raghubetina/syllabus-chapters/README.md

 ### Asynchronous material on your own

-Most "lecture" will be done at your own pace outside of class time, not over Zoom.
+Most "lecture" will be consumed at your own pace outside of class time, not over Zoom.
 You'll have videos that you can speed up, pause, skip back, and watch as many times as you like; which is very helpful when you're learning to code.
 There will also be some written material where it makes sense.

 The videos will all be available within Canvas under Assignments.
 There will be in-video questions in the videos, and they will have due dates like any other assignment.
 It is essential that you complete the videos before their due dates, so that you're prepared for our in-class exercises.